1.4 Explain why the concept of ‘outcomes’ is central to personalisation

 Example Answer 3: Person-Centred Planning

-Outcomes are vital in developing person-centred care plans.
+Outcomes are really important in developing person-centred care plans.
 These plans are created collaboratively with the individual, ensuring they reflect personal goals and aspirations.
 This joint effort results in a sense of ownership and commitment to the care plan.
 For instance, if an individual aims to regain mobility after surgery, the care plan will include specific steps and support to achieve this outcome, such as physical therapy and home modifications.

 Example Answer 4: Accountability and Measurement